Harvesting, storing & cooking asparagus

 Storing asparagus in the fridge

-Storing asparagus once it’s been peeled
+Storing asparagus once it has been peeled

 Peeling asparagus is not strictly necessary, although some recipes may require it and suggest that it makes the stems more tender to eat.
 Either way, peeled asparagus does not keep as long, as the peel protects the spears from drying out and locks in the flavour.
 If peeled asparagus needs to be stored, it is advisable to prepare it swiftly after harvesting and place it in the fridge either wrapped in a damp towel or cling film.